evilsocket/arc/README.md

 ## Hardware?

-Ideally `arcd` should run on a dedicated portable hardware like a Raspberry Pi Zero, for instance it is possible to simply access it via Bluetooth and a modern browser once configured [btnap](https://github.com/bablokb/pi-btnap), but precompiled versions are available for [several operating systems and architectures](https://github.com/evilsocket/arc/releases) (including ARM, ARM64 and MIPS) therefore Arc can run on pretty much everything with a CPU, from [your smartphone](https://twitter.com/evilsocket/status/942846649713426434), your router, your Mac or your Windows computer.
+Ideally `arc` should run on a dedicated portable hardware like a Raspberry Pi Zero, for instance it is possible to simply access it via Bluetooth and a modern browser once configured [btnap](https://github.com/bablokb/pi-btnap), but precompiled versions are available for [several operating systems and architectures](https://github.com/evilsocket/arc/releases) (including ARM, ARM64 and MIPS) therefore Arc can run on pretty much everything with a CPU, from [your smartphone](https://twitter.com/evilsocket/status/942846649713426434), your router, your Mac or your Windows computer.
 As a rule of thumb, the more [isolated](https://en.wikipedia.org/wiki/Compartmentalization_(information_security)) the hardware is, the better.

 The idea is to use Arc as a single storage and manager for your passwords, encrypted notes, files and `-all the secret things here-`.